superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 | Luminoth         | 0.340084 | Moth-like creature with glowing wings and antenna              | Dense forests and jungles with bioluminescent flora | Emits soothing light patterns to communicate and attract prey |
 | Living Graffiti  | 0.330587 | Two-dimensional, colorful creature that inhabits flat surfaces | Urban areas, particularly walls and billboards      | Shapeshifts to blend with surroundings and absorbs pigments   |

 Et voila!
-This time, every one of our returned monsters possesses all three attributes at once!
-What an improvement.
+This time, each of our returned monsters scores highly _on average_ across all three of the attributes we want to retrieve.
+Our second and third results possess all three attributes, and our top result (Whispering Shade) scores _very_ high on `look` and `habitat`, giving it the highest score overall.
+What an improvement!

 Can we can replicate our results?
 Let's try another query and find out.